srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa/source/index.rst

 The current 5G NSA UE application has a few feature limitations that require configuration changes in Amarisoft (and likely any other gNB).
 The key feature limitations are as follows:

-  * 4G and NR carrier need to use the same subcarrier-spacing (i.e. 15 kHz) and bandwidth
+  * 4G and NR carrier need to use the same subcarrier-spacing (i.e. 15 kHz) and bandwidth (we've tested 10 and 20 MHz)
   * Support for NR in TDD mode for sub-6Ghz (FR1) in unpaired spectrum
   * Only DCI format 0_0 (for Uplink) and 1_0 (for Downlink) supported
   * No cell search and reference signal measurements (NR carrier PCI needs to be known)